 Claus Sluter

-Biography of Flemish International Gothic Sculptor, Noted For "Well of Moses".
+Biography of International Gothic Sculptor, Noted For "Well of Moses".

 Claus Sluter (1340-1406)

-Flemish sculptor, Claus Sluter was the foremost sculptor of his day and a leading influence in the transition from International Gothic to the more naturalistic Renaissance style.
-In particular, he was one of the most important proponents of northern realism and a key figure in the Dijon school of medieval art.
-His figures are naturalistic and expressive, and are more earthly bound rather than idealistic.
-His style of sculpture went on to influence a generation of realist painters like Jan van Eyck, Roger Van der Weyden, Matthias Grunewald, Albrecht Durer and Lucas Cranach the Elder - and sculptors like Hans Multscher.
+Claus Sluter was the foremost trecento sculptor of his day and a leading influence in the transition from International Gothic to the more naturalistic Renaissance style.
+In particular, he was an important proponent of northern realism and a key figure in the school of Gothic sculpture, established by Philip the Bold, Duke of Burgundy in capital Dijon.
+Sluter's figures are naturalistic and expressive, and more earthly bound than idealistic.
+Compared favourably with Donatello and Jacopo della Quercia, his style of naturalist sculpture went on to influence a generation of realist painters like Jan van Eyck, Roger Van der Weyden, Matthias Grunewald, Albrecht Durer and Lucas Cranach the Elder - and sculptors like Hans Multscher.
 Sluter's most famous surviving work is the Well of Moses (Moses Fountain, 1395-1403), originally created for the Carthusian Monastery (better known as the Chartreuse de Champmol), but now housed in the Museum of Fine Arts, Dijon.

 FAMOUS MEDIEVAL SCULPTORS